Primary and secondary education

 - Diploma: General Certificate of Secondary Education (GCSE).

-Please note: 'at least a VMBO-T diploma' means that the diploma has a higher level than a VMBO-T diploma, but a lower level than a HAVO diploma.
+Please note: 'at least a VMBO-T diploma' means that the diploma has a higher level than a VMBO-T diploma, but a lower level than a diploma.
 The level of the diploma lies between a VMBO-T diploma and a HAVO diploma.

 General Certificate of Education (GCE) AS levels and A levels